Without enzymes, we could not function at all!

 The chemical bonds holding the amino acids in their 3D shape are sensitive to levels outside the enzyme’s ideal range, and most boiling temperatures damage an active site beyond repair.

-Being denatured means the active site starts to breakdown because too high a temperature is breaking the chemical bonds.
+Being denatured means that the active site starts to break down because too high a temperature is breaking the chemical bonds.

 Denaturation can lead to the whole reaction slowing down and no product being made.